 “What is M.M.M?”

 “Movie Minutes of Mastery” is a term I created to describe moments (usually under 3 minutes) of a movie that go beyond “excellent” or “classic.”
 I first used this phrase in my 12 Angry Men (one of the best movies of all time) review.
 There are limitations to the use of the Triple M. A movie can receive a M.M.M only if it has a grade of an A- or higher, and this is something that happens very rarely.
 Examples would be: the montage in Hacksaw Ridge, “Talking to Wilkins” in The Conjuring 2, and the electrocution scene in Return of the Jedi.

 “What is your posting schedule?”

 Reviews of newly-released films are usually posted on Sunday or Monday.
 Projects (or extra reviews) will be posted on Thursdays.
 These postings will not always be consistent.
 Bear in mind, I don’t get paid for this, so I am not obligated to rush, keep exact deadlines, or bend over backwards for anyone.
-However, since I want this to blossom into a full-time career, I will treat this with great effort and furious passion.
+However, since I want this to blossom into a full-time career, I treat my reviews with great effort and furious passion!